- Warning: Late repayments can cause you serious money problems. For help, contact the MoneyHelper.

 Openpay lets customers get approved for the service in just 90 seconds and then choose their own payment plan.
 The service takes automatic payments from payment methods each month to avoid missed payments and charges no interest.

 - You choose the plan.
-At the point of purchase, Openpay will give you several repayment schedule options to choose from.
+At the point of purchase, Openpay will give you several repayment schedule options with monthly instalments to choose from.

 Compare: Klarna or Openpay